 Are you really that interested in accounts that are two or three months old?
 Probably not.

 On the other hand I’ve seen businesses that produce their accounts within a week of the month end.
 While this may be ambitious for many small businesses, I’d say that you should aim to have accounts within 3 weeks.
 Mechanisms to allow for gaps in information, such as invoices not yet received, should ensure that the accounts are timely but still reliable.

 There is a huge range of information that can be produced… and in different ways.
 Resource and willingness to actually use the information will also have a bearing on the way you go.
 However don’t feel constrained by the way things have been done in the past, think about what is really important to the business and make the accounts work for you.

-If you would like a fresh perspective to help you make your accounts ‘speak to you’ then do get in touch by e-mailing firstname.lastname@example.org or calling 07836 331677.
+An external review can provide both a fresh perspective and the bandwidth to make changes; so if you would like help to make your accounts ‘speak to you’ then do get in touch by e-mailing email@example.com or calling 07836 331677.